 Don't give your puppy anything small enough to swallow that can't be digested, or things that can be chewed into large indigestible chunks and swallowed.

 COOKED bones are the most likely to cause trouble as they splinter.
-Old gooey rawhide chews or bones from the butcher that have been around for a few days get rotten and stinky and cause diarrhoea.
+Old gooey rawhide chews or bones from the butcher that have been around for a few days get rotten and stinky and cause diarrhea.
 If you give things like this, use good sense.
 Bones should be too large to swallow and solid enough that they won't be broken up into smaller chunks.
 We suggest using Nylafloss chew toys.
 If your puppy first learns to prefer bones and rawhide, he probably won't think chew toys are all that great, so use them from the beginning.
 Nylafloss looks like a big thick chunk of nylon rope.
 Puppies like it because they can really sink their teeth into the rope, and it helps keep the teeth clean.

 Resource Guarding and Dominance in Puppies